Pioneer packs

 Sailing time: 37 km and 10.5 hours

-*If you wish to change your final destination, you can do so by phone no later than 12.00 noon on the last day of sailing.
+*If you wish to change your final destination, you can do so by phone no later than 12:00 noon on the last day you sail.

 *Any accommodation fees are not included in the price.